-Brunswick's Bright Beginnings Preschool, housed at Kidder Elementary School, originated in 1991.
+Brunswick's Kidder Preschool (housed at Kidder Elementary School) originated in 1991.
 It is a preschool designed for both children with disabilities and their typically developing peers.
 This unique arrangement benefits all students.
-Typically developing peers serve as role models for those with identified developmental delays, which helps them to develop skills necessary to be successful in school.
+Typically-developing peers serve as role models for those with identified developmental delays, which helps them to develop skills necessary to be successful in school.
 In addition, typical peers gain a more personalized preschool experience that includes many teaching techniques not available in a regular preschool.
 Click here to find out more about Kidder Preschool.

 - communication skills (speech and/or language)